 For many months after most of Phase One was complete, my team and I used the otherwise unoccupied, high-ceiling leased space as our workplace for the planning and design of Phase Two.
 It was a large, lonely space.

 This intense project involved working late into the evening far too often.
-An exceptionally diligent lady on my team I will call Naoko worked many evenings alone in these empty spaces.
-After a few months Naoko became seriously stressed and complained about hearing strange noises and feeling like she was being watched by unkind eyes.
+An exceptionally diligent lady on my team I will call Naomi worked many evenings alone in these empty spaces.
+After a few months Naomi became seriously stressed and complained about hearing strange noises and feeling like she was being watched by unkind eyes.
 Even I thought the place felt creepy.
 Soon the entire team was feeling weird and stressed.

-I took Naoko’s complaints seriously because, when it comes to workplace stress, perception is absolutely reality.
+I took Naomi’s complaints seriously because, when it comes to workplace stress, perception is absolutely reality.
 And so I shifted our base of operations to a less-comfortable pre-fab jobsite office sooner than originally planned to get the team out of that creepy place.
 Problem solved.

 Indeed, there may have been problematic influences on the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
 Indeed, serious and very unpleasant acrimony developed among the Client’s employees that occupied it.
 When the new building was completed, they too moved out of the leased space as soon as humanly possible.